christianlanx/MobileNetDpuInference/README.md

 1. Clone the repo directly on the board or copy it from your local host.

 ## Step 5: Running the Demo
+1. Install the required Python libraries by opening a terminal in Jupyter.
+Use the following command `pip install -r requirements.txt`.
+Note, this will not work without an internet connection.
 1. In Jupyter, navigate to the demo notebook and simply execute the cells in order to prepare the model and run inference.

 ## References